GIAF Volunteer & Intern Policies

-- The minimum age for registered GIAF volunteers is 18.
+- The minimum age for registered GIAF volunteers and interns is 18.
 No one under 18 will be accepted.

-- Volunteers must be registered in the Department’s Better Impact volunteer management system, a process completed during application.
-Upon registration, each volunteer gains access to an individualised volunteer portal, within which volunteer scheduling takes place.
+- Volunteers and interns must be registered in the Department’s Better Impact volunteer management system, a process completed during application.
+Upon registration, each volunteer gains access to an individualised volunteer portal, within which scheduling takes place.

-- Volunteers who have satisfactorily completed their duties are entitled to a certificate upon request.
+- Volunteers and interns who have satisfactorily completed their duties are entitled to a certificate upon request.

-For more information regarding GIAF Volunteer Department activities, see the Volunteer Handbook 2019, provided in the Document Library section of each volunteer’s Better Impact volunteer portal.
+For more information regarding GIAF Volunteer Department activities, see the Document Library section of the Better Impact volunteer portal.
 For any further enquiries, contact the relevant staff person below: